ATAMAH/tjnotyfybot/Readme.md

 # TJournal - Telegram bot example

 Simple node.js bot that can work with telegram by SOCKS proxy and subscribes to TJournal webhooks at each start.
+Bot tracks and finds needed text in comments on tjournal.ru

 Bot saves its state to *state* file in server root and loads it at each start.